aakash1104/cs-guide/Outlines/classes.md

 post anonymously if you want!
 It gets your questions cleared a lot faster and sometimes the student answers are top notch!

+- Seek help from tutors at Kemper 75!
+Tutoring is (and will always be) free for everyone.
+Tutoring at Kemper 75 takes place Monday through Friday.
+	- These tutors have taken the class at Davis previously and have done well.
+	- Simply write your name on the whiteboard or simply yell out the name of the tutor if there are not a lot of people.
+	- Tutors also host review sessions for a lot of ECS classes.
+	- Tutoring is offered for all lower division classes and an increasing number of upper division cs classes with every passing quarter.

 - Start programming assignments early regardless of the difficulty.
 There are programs that will take you about 20-30 hours to complete.
 Start early and make sure you get questions cleared early!